|

 wrong length, even though it was within the limits

 specified on the page.
-Once the error appeared, the
+Once the password error

-"State" select box was empty, making it impossible
+appeared, the "State" select box was empty, making

-for me to select my state.
-Trying to use the Back
+it impossible for me to select my state.
+Trying to

-button to start over, I got an error insisting that
+use the Back button to start over, I got an error

-if I did that then a form would have to be resent.
+insisting that if I did that then a form would have

-I clicked OK and then the form was erased, forcing
+to be resent.
+I clicked OK and then the form was

-me to start all over again.
-These things were
+erased, forcing me to start all over again.
+These

-merely annoyances, but when the site refused to let
+things were merely annoyances, but when the site

-me continue because it erroneously said my session
+refused to let me continue because it erroneously

-had timed out, I had no way to proceed.
-I used
+said my session had timed out, I had no way to

 instead.